JimMerritt/Royal-Family/README.md

   - **Jack - "Cunning"** - The Prince's youthful cunning nature extends to his war plans.
     - His strategies are flexible and make use of deceitful and creative attacks. **You can attack with either suit of the opponent's color.**
     - His attacks are fierce: **All attacks of the suit matching the attacked castle gain +1.**
 2. **Kidnap:** If the card **matches the suit of an opponent castle**, you may place it below (not under) one of your castles.
 You may only kidnap one person per castle (unless you have the Queen).
+If you already have the max allowed kidnapped, you can choose which to keep kidnapped and which to release (discard).
 The opponent will have a chance to rescue the family member when they attack.
 Read the Attack section.
 3. **Discard:** If you don't want to or can't do the other actions, then you may place the card on one of the three face-up piles between the two castles.

 ##### Castle Card Actions (Ace)